mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

 \subsection{Multimodal Knowledge Graph Construction}

-Existing retrieval-augmented VQA models struggle with noisy context and overlook structural relationships due to retrieving fragmented textual chunks.
-A promising solution is to retrieve from structured knowledge sources, such as knowledge graphs.
-Nevertheless, the off-the-shelf multimodal KGs~\cite{liu2019mmkg} are typically designed for common entities, which is unsuitable for addressing VQA cases involving detailed or long-tail knowledge, not to mention the domain-specific or even private knowledge.
-Thus, this work explores an effective multimodal KG construction pipeline to extract semantic-consistent and modality-aligned entities and relationships from accessible multimodal documents for the task of knowledge-based VQA.
-Specifically, for each document $(T, I) \in \mathcal{B}$, where article $T = \{t_{1}, ..., t_{n}\}$ typically contains multiple sections and $I = \{i_{1}, ..., i_{m}\}$ is a set of images, we first segment it into manageable pieces.
-Sections without images are split or merged based on a fixed chunk size~\cite{fan2024survey}, while sections containing images are preserved in their entirety to maintain alignment between images and text.
-As illustrated in Figure~\ref{fig:framework}, each segment is then processed by three key modules.
-Textual Graph Extraction identifies entities and their relationships from text, while Visual Graph Extraction detects prominent objects and their interactions from images.
-Finally, the Multimodal Graph Generation module fuses the textual and visual entities and relations into a unified multimodal graph.
+Existing retrieval-augmented VQA models often suffer from noisy contexts and overlook structural relations, as they directly retrieve fragmented textual chunks.
+A promising alternative is to leverage structured knowledge sources, such as multimodal KGs.
+However, off-the-shelf multimodal KGs~\cite{liu2019mmkg} are typically designed for common entities and are unsuitable for addressing VQA cases involving detailed or long-tail knowledge, let alone domain-specific or private knowledge.
+Thus, this work explores an effective multimodal KG construction pipeline to extract semantically consistent, modality-complementary entities and relations from accessible multimodal documents.
+Specifically, for each document $(T, I) \in \mathcal{B}$, where the article $T = \{t_{1}, ..., t_{n}\}$ typically contains multiple sections and $I = \{i_{1}, ..., i_{m}\}$ is a set of images, we first segment it into manageable pieces.
+Sections without images are split or merged based on a fixed chunk size~\cite{fan2024survey}, while sections with images are preserved in their entirety to maintain alignment between images and text.
+As depicted in the top part of Figure~\ref{fig:framework}, each segment is then processed by three key modules.
+Textual Graph Extraction identifies entities and their relations from text, while Visual Graph Extraction detects prominent objects and their interactions from images.
+Finally, the Multimodal Graph Aggregation module fuses the textual and visual entities and relations into a unified multimodal graph.